Skip to content

 Why One Vault for D&D

 You can make the argument that a vault for each D&D campaign would be ideal.
 But I disagree.
-I have a number of "shared" notes that I would be referencing in each campaign.
-I don't like to duplicate notes if I can help it.
+I have a number of “shared” notes that I would be referencing in each campaign.
+I don’t like to duplicate notes if I can help it.
 I run almost every campaign in a shared universal setting so I need to reference world lore (NPCs, locations, cosmology, etc) across games.
-Additionally, I keep rules references (like the 5E SRD) in Obsidian.
-I reference them regularly in any campaign.
+Additionally, I keep some rules references in my vault that I reference in different games.

 To recap, I have a folder for D&D and folders for non-D&D stuff.
 So far, my vault's looking like this: